apache/couchdb/src/docs/src/best-practices/jsdevel.rst

 JavaScript engine versions
 ===========================

-Until version 3.4 Apache CouchDB used only Spidermonkey as the it's underlying JavaScript engine.
+Until version 3.4 Apache CouchDB used only SpiderMonkey as the it's underlying JavaScript engine.
 With version 3.4, it's possible to configure CouchDB to use QuickJS.